 Samaná is often referred to as one of the most beautiful regions in the Dominican Republic, which I can confirm 100%.
 I also see Samaná mentioned pretty often in some to-do-lists for day-trips in Punta Cana, which I usually don’t agree, because people underestimate the distance from Punta Cana to Samaná.
 Therefore I would not recommend the land-/boat excursions from Punta Cana to the Samaná peninsula, as you spend too much time driving around instead of enjoying your vacation in the Dominican Republic.

-However, there are two ways how you still can enjoy the Samaná peninsula with its unparalleled amount of pristine beaches and millions of coconut palm trees, even if staying in Punta Cana.
-The first option is a helicopter or plane excursion*, which brings you in less than 45 minutes to the peninsula, ready to enjoy the many things to do in this area, such as hiking to the beautiful Salto El Limón, visiting famous Playa Rincón and seeing some of the typical fishing villages.
+However, there are two ways how you still can enjoy this particular attraction in the Dominican Republic, the Samaná peninsula with its unparalleled amount of pristine beaches and millions of coconut palm trees, even if staying in Punta Cana.
+The first option is a helicopter or plane excursion, which brings you in less than 45 minutes to the peninsula, ready to enjoy the many things to do in this area, such as hiking to the beautiful Salto El Limón, visiting famous Playa Rincón and seeing some of the typical fishing villages.

 The second option is a road-trip from Punta Cana, which can last 3 days or more, depending on your (time) budget.
 This is the most individual way of exploring Samaná from Punta Cana and you won’t regret it, as you can see in this self-drive tour itinerary for Samaná.